Conorjs98/weather-app/README.md

 I have provided some skeleton code.
 This is one way to structure the project.
 You are not restricted to this.
 I would reccomend not looking at the skeleton code unless you are stuck.

+*Note I only spent a few minutes thinking about the skeleton code.
+It is possible you will need more/less modules then what I provided*

 ### Future work

 Once done with this we can talk about how this project can be expanded.

-*note you do not need to use python but I think it would be the easiest and I would reccomend it
+*note you do not need to use python but I think it would be the easiest and I would reccomend it*